mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/part_2_remote_attestation.md

     oe_result_t result = OE_OK;
     uint8_t* temp_buf = NULL;

-    if (m_crypto->Sha256(data, data_size, sha256) != 0)
+    // 1.
+Firstly, it hashes the input data using SHA256, and then generates a remote report using `oe_get_report`. if (m_crypto->Sha256(data, data_size, sha256) != 0)
     {
         goto exit;
     }

-    result = oe_get_report(
+    // 2.
+It sets the `OE_REPORT_FLAGS_REMOTE_ATTESTATION` flag to generate a remote report that can be attested remotely by an enclave running on a different platform. result = oe_get_report(
         OE_REPORT_FLAGS_REMOTE_ATTESTATION,
         sha256, // Store sha256 in report_data field